ogi-p/qa-assistant/templates/bug_reports/sample_bug_report.md

 ## Actual Result
 Script crashes with IndexError: list index out of range, providing no helpful information about the root cause.

-## Severity/Priority
-**Medium** - Script fails completely when column configuration is incorrect, but issue is easily preventable with proper validation.

 ## Notes/Attachments
+- **Severity/Priority**: Medium - Script fails completely when column configuration is incorrect, but issue is easily preventable with proper validation
 - Error occurs in the main processing loop when trying to access `row[ADDRESS_COLUMN]`
 - No validation is performed on column indices before processing
 - Suggested fix: Add column count validation at script startup